kspalaiologos/aoc2023/README.md

 Problem 5:
 - Haskell was the easiest one, C was soul crushing I gave up on APL due to a RIDE bug.

+Problem 6:
+- Very easy compared to problem 5 in each langauge.
+C solution hardcodes inputs, since there's so little of them.